 The Unicode Technical Committee (UTC) is the working group within the Consortium responsible for the creation, maintenance, and quality of the Unicode Standard.
-The UTC controls all technical input to the standard and makes associated content decisions.
+The UTC follows an open process in developing the Unicode Standard and its other technical publications.
+It coordinates and reviews all technical input to these documents and decides their contents.
 Full Members of the Consortium vote on UTC decisions.
 Associate and Specialist Members and Officers of the Unicode Consortium are nonvoting UTC participants.
 Other attendees may participate in UTC discussions at the discretion of the Chair, as the intent of the UTC is to act as an open forum for the free exchange of technical ideas.
+For more information on the UTC and the process by which the Unicode Standard and the other technical publications are developed, see: